SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/use-case-prometheus.md

       - "client3"%
 ```

-Of course you can modify that configuration to produce whatever custom metrics you want to mock.
+Of course, you can modify that configuration to produce whatever custom metrics you want to mock.

-You can verify that it is up and running by curling the metrics endpoint to see the Prometheus formatted metrics it is generating.
+You can verify that it is up and running by curling the metrics endpoint to see the Prometheus-formatted metrics it is generating.
 You should see something like this:

 ```bash
 curl localhost:8080/metrics